 Keratosis pilaris is a benign skin condition that causes small, hard bumps to appear on the skin, particularly on the upper arms, thighs, cheeks, and buttocks.
-This condition is harmless and typically does not require treatment, often resolving on its own by age 30.
+This condition is benign and often requires no medical treatment; symptoms frequently improve after adolescence for many people, but KP can persist into adulthood for others and does not reliably resolve by a specific age (Pennycook, 2023).
 Proper skin care, including moisturising and exfoliation, can improve the appearance of keratosis pilaris.

 These symptoms can resemble other skin conditions such as eczema, psoriasis, allergies, or fungal infections.
 If the bumps persist or cause concern, it’s best to consult a healthcare provider for proper diagnosis and advice.